smnorris/cwf_fishpassage/README.md

 - bcdata
 - Postgresql/PostGIS and a FWA database loaded via `fwapg`
-- BC fish observation data loaded via `bcfishobs`
+- BC fish observation data loaded to the postgres db via `bcfishobs`
+- a copy of BC Fish Ranges dataset [`WHSE_FISH.FISS_FISH_RANGES_SVW`](https://catalogue.data.gov.bc.ca/dataset/provincial-fish-ranges-watersheds)
+  Note that the Fish Ranges layer is larger than the maximum permitted by the DataBC Catalogue download service and not published via WFS.
+You may need to request this data from the Province.
+This script presumes the file is downloaded as file geodatabase to `inputs\WHSE_FISH.gdb\FISS_FISH_RANGES_SVW`

 ## Setup